 Less than one week ago, Google announced the Android Device Manager, a native way to locate or ring your Android device directly from within a browser.
 A day later, a few ADM options started showing up in the Google Play Services app.
 Today, ADM is completely live and ready to use.

 While locating and ringing your devices should be enabled by default, remotely wiping them requires the feature to be activated within Play Services.
+Past that, it's pretty cut and dry – head here in your browser to give it a shot.
 Read More

 Lookout Mobile Security, a free Android app that secures your device from viruses in addition to backing it up and allowing you to remotely locate it, yesterday launched a premium service that we've been expecting for a while.
 The Premium version is offered as an optional upgrade to a fully functional free base version for an annual fee of $29.99 or a monthly fee of $3.
 That's a pretty hefty price to charge, especially since regular, free accounts already have access to so many features, so let's take a look at the extras that you get:

 - Privacy Advisor protects your privacy.